Knowledge Perk Expands Across South Carolina With First Drive-Thru Café Planned for Little River in 2025

 Coffee blends are also available online, including limited releases, signature blends and single-origin selections from individual growers and regions.

-Founded in 2017 by Sanderson and Jonathan Taylor, Knowledge Perk operates locations in Rock Hill, Fort Mill, Charlotte, Spartanburg and Myrtle Beach.
+Founded in 2017, Knowledge Perk operates locations in Rock Hill, Fort Mill, Charlotte, Spartanburg and Myrtle Beach.
 Two more locations are expected to open soon: one in the lobby of Gateway 737 in Columbia, and another at The Mill at Fountain Inn in Spartanburg.

 Be the First to Know